Covid19 Reproduction Number: Credibility Intervals by Blockwise Proximal Monte Carlo Samplers: Blockwise Proximal-Gradient Monte Carlo samplers

 The constraint $\paramvect \in \Dset$ is managed by the acceptance-rejection step (since $\pi(\paramvect^{n+1/2}) =0$ when $\paramvect^{n+1/2} \notin \Dset$) but not necessarily in the proposal mechanism.

 The MALA algorithms drift the proposed moves towards areas of high probability for the distribution $\pi$, using first order information on $\pi$.
 Building on this idea, many strategies were proposed in the literature in the setting defined by \Cref{ass:smooth}: $\stepalgo$ can either be a gradient step when $F$ is smooth, or a proximal step (i.e., $\stepalgo = \prox_{\gamma F}$ also referred as an implicit subgradient descent step), or a Moreau-Yosida envelope gradient step (i.e. $\stepalgo = \modif{\Id_d} - \gamma \nabla (^\gamma F)$ where the Moreau envelope of a function $F$ with parameter $\gamma>0$ is defined as $ ^{\gamma}F \eqdef \inf_y \gamma F(y) + \frac{1}{2} \Vert \cdot-y \Vert^2 $).
 In \cite{durmus:etal:2019}, explicit subgradient steps possibly combined with a proximal step are used.
 In \cite{chatterji:etal:2020}, $\stepalgo$ relies on a Gaussian smoothing of convex functions with Hölder-continuous sub-gradients; this method applies under regularity conditions and convexity assumptions on $g$ which are not implied by \Cref{ass:smooth}-\Cref{ass:nonsmooth}.
 In \cite{durmus:etal:2018}, the authors add a Moreau-Yosida envelope term and a gradient term.
-In \cite{luu:etal:2021}, $\stepalgo$ compose a Moreau-Yosida envelope of $g(\A \cdot)$ and a gradient step.
-Let us cite \cite{atchade:2015,schreck:etal:2016,salim:richtarik:2020} who also use proximal operators in order to define trans-dimensional Monte Carlo samplers -- an objective which is out of the scope defined by A\ref{ass:smooth}. \modif{See also \cite{pereyra:etal:survey:2015} and \cite[section 3]{luengo:etal:2020} for a survey on MCMC samplers using optimization techniques.}
+In \cite{luu:etal:2021}, $\stepalgo$ composes a Moreau-Yosida envelope of $g(\A \cdot)$ and a gradient step.
+Let us cite \cite{atchade:2015,schreck:etal:2016,salim:richtarik:2020} who also use proximal operators in order to define trans-dimensional Monte Carlo samplers -- an objective which is out of the scope defined by A\ref{ass:smooth}.
+See also \cite{pereyra:etal:survey:2015} and \cite[section 3]{luengo:etal:2020} for a survey on MCMC samplers using optimization techniques, and \cite[Section 4]{liu:liang:wong:2000} for optimization techniques combined with Multiple Try Metropolis strategies.